peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal RoundToIntegerNoRoundedFlag(
         PeterO.Numbers.EContext ctx);

-Returns an arbitrary-precision decimal number with the same value as this object but rounded to an integer, without adding the `FlagInexact`  or `FlagRounded`  flags.
-The resulting number's Exponent property will not necessarily be 0; use the Quantize method instead to give the result an exponent of 0.
+ Returns an arbitrary-precision decimal number with the same value as this object but rounded to an integer, without adding the  `FlagInexact` FlagInexact or  `FlagRounded` FlagRounded flags.
+The resulting number's Exponent property will not necessarily be 0; use the Quantize method instead to give the result an exponent of 0.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>ctx</i>: An arithmetic context to control precision and rounding of the result.
-If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags), except that this function will never add the `FlagRounded`  and `FlagInexact`  flags (the only difference between this and RoundToExponentExact).
+If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags), except that this function will never add the  `FlagRounded` FlagRounded and  `FlagInexact` FlagInexact flags (the only difference between this and RoundToExponentExact).
 Can be null, in which case the default rounding mode is HalfEven.

 <b>Return Value:</b>